monkrus/nlp_jsgf_rus/README.md

 [put]<unk> [lady gaga]<artist> [on]<unk>
 ~~~

-Task 2: Localize the JSGF Grammar in Your Language
-2.1 Localize the extended English grammar from Task 1.1 in Russian.
-Feel free to add everything you think could help improve the quality of the generated utterances.

-2.2 Provide some sample utterances the JSGF can produce using the localized grammar.

-2.3 What possible issues could you run into if you were asked to extend the grammar considerably, and how would you suggest overcoming them?
-There is no single correct response to this question, so please share any potential issues that come to mind.

-2.4 Which features of your language complicate the localization or writing of the grammar?
-How would you solve or work around these complications?

-- **Task 1.1**

 Let`s extend the JSGF file manually and see if the results will satisfy the requirements.
 ~~~